 1) Go Micro

 Suppose your brand provides trips for Arab families from the Middle East.
-Simply opting for any family influencer who seems to display all the right signals isn’t going to be sufficient.
+Simply opting for any family influencer who seems to know what they’re talking about isn’t going to be sufficient.
 For example, a European family travel influencer will enjoy an evening out wine tasting on the hills of Italy while their children explore the vineyards.
 An Arab family, however, who more often than not are Muslim, will shrivel at the thought of taking their children with them to see a vineyard.
-In that case, a Muslim family travel influencer would be ideal.
+In this case, a Muslim family travel influencer would be ideal.

 Furthermore, a senior couple whom children don’t accompany will have a much different idea of what constitutes a vacation than those who do have children.
 It’s therefore imperative to be clear on all the specifics before selecting travel influencers.
 You can segment even further by targeting the actual decision-makers in a family when it comes to travel destination selection.
 According to data, mothers are the key decision-makers when it comes to Middle Eastern families.
 So, in this case, a married female Muslim travel influencer who has children would be optimal.